You know what I’m talking about ;o)

-These classic examples of negative mechanisms influence and reinforce each other.
+We can put these classic examples of negative mechanisms that influence and reinforce each other into 4 categories.

 „I should’ve studied harder, nobody in the audience will like my voice, they will find out I actually can’t sing,…”

 Pacing around, taking drugs (e.g. beta blockers), going to the bathroom every 2 minutes,…

 Tensed muscles, dry throat, shallow breathing, shaking hands,…

 You are not alone… The big majority of professional artists admits to experiencing anxiety before a concert or audition.

 It’s a fact that stress isn’t negative nor positive.
 It’s just stress.
 And we need it in order to be able to make peak performances.
 For example, the adrenaline that comes with stress makes your performance extra spicy.
 So, the problem is not stress in itself, but the fact whether you’re able to embrace the heightened energy and focus that comes with it, and use it to your advantage.

 Just telling yourself (or somebody else!) to calm down is not only giving yourself an impossible task, but it’s also destructive for your performance.
 It may well be that you become even more anxious.
 Instead, focus on positive strategies to deal with stress.
 Think of ways hòw to calm down… But not too much.
 Some of my personal worst performances ever happened in times when I was too relaxed.